MEMORY storage engine (formerly known as

 LOAD DATA into

-this file to load the table from a persistent data source.
-See
+a file to load the table from a persistent data source, and use

 MEMORY tables become empty when it